-A Conceptual Design for the Grandview Walk is developed by Jennifer Higgins of Machian MacLachlan Cornelius & Filoni, Inc. This leads to the funding of two Grandview Walk projects: Photography Park and the Shiloh Gateway Entrance, designed by BCJ.
+A Conceptual Design for the Grandview Walk is developed by Jennifer Higgins of Machian MacLachlan Cornelius & Filoni, Inc. This leads to the funding of Grandview Walk project: the Shiloh Gateway Entrance, designed by BCJ.

 A playground is constructed at Grandview Park behind the Grandview Elementary School.
 This is near the original shelter house that was in the park.